Know Your Stuff 28

 2. Some cotton pads and rubbing alcohol, or something to clean the plate off with

-3. A small amount of the substances(s) you’d like to test- about the size of a pen tip is plenty
+3. A small amount of the substances(s) you’d like to test - about the size of a match head is plenty

-4. Ideally gloves, to protect your fingers from getting reagent on them
+4. Ideally gloves, to protect your fingers from the reagent chemicals

 Reagents are corrosive liquids, and they can burn skin and clothing.
 Take extra caution when using them and don’t use leaking or broken reagent bottles.